 MM: It depends on how you measure the impact of things.
 The tech donation programme we run has saved UK charities more than £230 million now, which is pretty huge.
 On the other hand, Charity Digital Jobs, which we’ve set up this year, will let charities recruit better candidates to their roles – and that can make a huge difference.
-You can even see the Marketing and Communications Manager role at Tech Trust there!
+You can even see the Marketing and Communications Manager role at Charity Digital there!

 We’re setting up some other cool projects just now, like an online advice service for charities, that will match volunteers to people in need of help.
 What’s great is that we can launch that out to thousands of charities really easily, so we can hopefully keep prices low by covering costs across more organisations.

 Beyond that, we’re working with more, bigger tech companies now, which means we can do more to improve their offerings to charities.
 We’ll be running a conference and a webinar series, which again, should have great scale, so that’s exciting too.

 Chloe Green is Copywriter within Charity Digital’s marketing team and has been at the organisation just over a year.
 Her role is a mix of writing for and managing Charity Digital News, writing content for Charity Digital News’ advertising clients, and producing and managing content to promote Charity Digital’s other services.